spookysalsa/medermade.github.io/week-2/7-chrome-devtools/README.md

 Then, complete each of the following.
 You will need to take a screenshot when you've completed each to include in your [my_reflection.md](my_reflection.md) file.

-- Change the colors of the boxes using the colors that match your three favorite names in the inspector list
+- Change the background-color of the boxes.
+In the css section type "background-color", you'll then see a list of colors - select your favorite for each box!
 - Put the boxes in a row
 - Make the boxes have equal distance between them
 - Move all the boxes into one column